 - Hunger caused more than two deaths each day for every 10,000 people.

 The South Sudan famine declaration was mainly due to the country’s internal conflict, which has hampered aid delivery.
 Because more than 90 percent of South Sudan’s population depends on rain-fed agriculture, South Sudanese can lose everything when the rains don’t come at the right time and quantity.
+And displaced families are not home to plant and cultivate crops in their fields.

 How is the South Sudan conflict affecting children?